dunnkers/music-key-classification/README.md

 ```shell
 sh src/peregrine_postprocess.sh $JOB_ID
 ```
 ...where `$JOB_ID` is the Peregrine job id you ran the analysis on.
+Run multiple times when data spread out over multiple jobs.

-Then, open up `src/peregrine_results.ipynb` and adjust the .csv filename to match.
+Then, open up `src/peregrine_results.ipynb` and adjust the .csv filename(s) to match.
 The results can now be visualized. ✨